koraykoca/Cockpit-GUI-Design/README.md

 * Go to Layers section and click on __*Import Data*__, select the zip file from the repo.
 Then copy the Url of a layer and  replace it with the value of __*data_url*__ key in param/gui_param_file.yaml file.

-* Meanings of the layer data can be found here: https://tlbg.thueringen.de/fileadmin/TLBG/Vertrieb/testdaten/dlm/4-4_03_basis-dlm-aaa.pdf (from page 8)
+* Meanings of the layer data can be found here (from page 8): https://tlbg.thueringen.de/fileadmin/TLBG/Vertrieb/testdaten/dlm/4-4_03_basis-dlm-aaa.pdf

 * Install anaconda, create a new conda environment and activate it:

 `conda create -n simauto`
 `conda activate simauto`

 Afterwards, go to your other cloned folder cockpit-helper and run the following command:

 `conda env update -n simauto --file environment.yaml \
 && sudo apt-get install libzmq3-dev wmctrl scrot gawk \
-&& pip install guibot pyautogui opencv-python` \
+&& pip install guibot pyautogui opencv-python \
-&& chmod +x dumpxml.sh getwinidbyname.sh
+&& chmod +x dumpxml.sh getwinidbyname.sh`

 * Install XPalneConnect.zip file:
 https://github.com/nasa/XPlaneConnect/releases/tag/v1.3-rc5

-Unzip the .zip archive and copy the folder to the plugin directory ([X-Plane Directory]/Resources/plugins/)
+Unzip the .zip archive and copy the folder to the plugin directory (`[X-Plane Directory]/Resources/plugins/`)

 * Install Flight Simulator Plugins: https://siminnovations.com/wiki/index.php?title=Flight_Simulator_Plugins_Installation

 * To run the whole project:
   - Run XPlane11 simulator
   - execute dumpxml.sh in cockpit-helper folder from a terminal:

     `./dumpxml.sh`
   - Open Qt Creator and run the project

 ## Contributions